biowpn/GoBattleSim/doc/PokeQuery.md

 5. Requires a global variable for weather setting.

+6. Match name/nickname containing "shadow".

-6. Only available in the DPS Spreadsheet.
+7. Only available in the DPS Spreadsheet.

 ## Combining Filters & Others